Fall Startup Time is Here NOW -Are You Ready?

 - Ensure that all fittings are properly tightened.

-- If the boiler was not properly cleaned in the Spring, do so now (and please remember to do this in the SPRING next year!).
+- If the outdoor wood boiler was not properly cleaned in the Spring, do so now (and please remember to do this in the SPRING next year!).
 Remove all ash and creosote.
 Brush out chimney and deflector plate.
 Brush out heat exchange tubes (Afterburner or gasification models only).

 - Make sure the boiler is completely full of water.
 Verify this with your water level indicator, AND by filling the boiler until water flows out of the vent tube on the roof.

-- Treat the boiler water with Liquid Armor water treatment.
+- Treat the boiler water with a certified Outdoor Boiler water treatment and corrosion inhibitor - Liquid Armor water treatment.
 Click HERE for our Liquid Armor water treatment.

 - To VERIFY that your investment is protected, send a water sample to our lab for a FREE water analysis EVERY 12 MONTHS!.
 Follow steps for the FREE water test HERE.

 - Open all valves.
 Allow 5 minutes for water to fill the circulator pump and your heating system.

 - Turn on power and make sure boiler pump is running.
-Never operate a boiler without the pump circulating water 24/7.
+Never operate an outdoor wood burning boiler without the pump circulating water 24/7.

 - Make sure fan switch is operational.
 Turn the fan switch to the ON position.

 - Your outdoor wood furnace water temperature is controlled to the pre-set factory standards.
 Adjustment is not normally needed.
 The temperature controller will automatically control the blower to maintain the water temperature between the preset range.
 We recommend the range of 160F to 180F for traditional boilers, and 172F to 182F for Afterburner or Gasification models.